Contents of this Safeguarding Policy

 “County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of “deal line”.
 They are likely to exploit children and vulnerable adults to move and store the drugs and money and they will often use coercion, intimidation, violence (including sexual violence) and weapons.”

 County lines activity and the associated violence, drug dealing and exploitation has a devastating impact on young people, vulnerable adults and local communities.

 County lines is a major, cross-cutting issue involving:

 - the police

 - local government agencies

 Like other forms of abuse and exploitation, county lines exploitation:

-can still be exploitation even if the activity appears consensual
+- can still be exploited even if the activity appears consensual